Swiftaff/cheerio-mockups/README.md

     ```

 1. Saving this or any files in the 'src' folder should hot reload the browser
-1. TODO auto-create index page to link mockups from

 ### Use the resulting HTML mockups